rmassaroni/bulkOS/README.md

 - fix wtcanary opening 2 windows on launch
 - autohotkey shortcuts
 - only put files in home directory if they need to be there. .aliases
+- windows fs shotcut alias needs to be wsl specific